 Mutually exclusive tasks: When building out tasks or work packages, remember that each task is mutually exclusive, meaning it is its own section of work to be completed in full.
 In other words, ideally one person independently performs the task.

 Accept non-balanced projects: If different deliverables have a different number of tasks or subtasks, this is acceptable.
-It isn’t important to have balance along the lower level of the hierarchy in terms of item numbers.
+It isn’t important to have balance along with the lower level of the hierarchy in terms of item numbers.

 Think of it as a map: If you and your team always keep in mind that a work breakdown structure is a map or flow chart of the project, it will help to ensure full consideration of all required tasks.